ziyusophiezhao/metacog_ai/README.md

 # AI Metacognition Project

-A longitudinal experiment platform that connects a Qualtrics survey to an OpenAI LLM session and back to Qualtrics for post-session measures.
+A longitudinal 21-day experiment platform that embeds an OpenAI LLM conversation inside a Qualtrics survey.
+This repository documents the pipeline for a single-day session — repeated across 21 days.

 ---